HL7/davinci-pas/input/pagecontent/specification.md

 The full set of profiles defined in this implementation guide can be found by following the links on the [Artifacts](fhirArtifacts.html) page.

 #### Integration with other Implementation Guides
-* Implementations of the PAS implementation guide **SHALL** support the US Core R4 profiles for Condition, Observation, ServiceRequest and Procedure.
+* Along with the profiles defined in the PAS implementation guide, implementations **SHALL** also support the US Core R4 profiles for Condition, Observation, and Procedure.
 They **SHOULD** support any other profiles relevant to the types of prior authorizations they process.
 * Clients and Servers supporting this implementation guide **SHOULD** also comply with the Da Vinci [Coverage Requirements Discovery (CRD)](http://www.hl7.org/fhir/us/davinci-crd) and [Documentation Templates and Rules (DTR)](http://www.hl7.org/fhir/us/davinci-dtr) implementation guides.
 * Every system claiming conformance to this IG **SHALL** comply with the [Security and Privacy page in the Da Vinci HRex guide](http://hl7.org/fhir/us/davinci-hrex/security.html).
 The FHIR implementer's Safety Checklist helps implementers be sure that they have considered all the parts of FHIR that impact their system design regarding privacy, security, provenance, and safety.